Department of Culture strongly objects to Goodman Kildare Street plan

 Describing the site as a unique city block comprised of protected structures and historic buildings, the department claimed “the design approach is based on optimising the provision of commercial accommodation and impacts negatively on the architectural exceptional Doneraile House”.

-In planning documentation lodged with the application, architects for the scheme, Henry J Lyons, told Dublin City Council that the development seeks to sensitively introduce a contemporary commercial building into the historic streetscape of Kildare Street whilst protecting the fabric of the protected structure at No 2 Nassau Street.
+In planning documentation lodged with the application, the architects for the scheme, Henry J Lyons, told Dublin City Council that the development sought to sensitively introduce a contemporary commercial building into the historic streetscape of Kildare Street while protecting the fabric of the protected structure at 2 Nassau Street.

-The architects said the design proposals lodged with the plan seek to make a positive contribution to the Kildare and Nassau Street streetscapes by providing an elegantly designed and carefully proportioned building which respects the established building line.
+The architects said the design proposals lodged with the plan sought to make a positive contribution to the Kildare and Nassau streetscapes by providing an elegantly designed and carefully proportioned building which respects the established building line.